The Barn Theatre, Southwick Community Centre.

 Martin Adley – Ensemble, Servant, Peasant & Guest from the Village

-Cherry Fraser – Ensemble, Servant, Peasant & Guest from the Village
+Cherry Briggs – Ensemble, Servant, Peasant & Guest from the Village

 Ray Hopper – Ensemble, Servant, Peasant & Guest from the Village